 Discover the rules, regulations and further information about the ITF World Tennis Tour Juniors below

-The ITF junior team competitions cover two age groups - 14 & Under and 16 & Under - and give young tennis players the opportunity to experience international competition and the unique atmosphere of playing in a team for their country
+The World Tennis (previously known as ITF) junior team competitions cover two age groups - 14 & Under and 16 & Under - and give young tennis players the opportunity to experience international competition and the unique atmosphere of playing in a team for their country

 The Grand Slams are the most prestigious events on the Junior Tour, along with seven J500 events